CattoFace/barrcodes/content/posts/aoc2024/day17.md

 Unfortunately, today also requires looking directly at the input looking for assumptions that can help:

 - Turns out every input ends with a `jnz A,0` instruction, meaning "repeat the whole program if A is not 0", and no other jumps.
-- Every iteration read the bottom 3 bits of A, and later shift A right by 3 bits.instruction.
+- Every iteration read the bottom 3 bits of A, and later shift A right by 3 bits.
 - A few more bits from A will be read, and a few XOR operations will be done that involve that B and C registers(but never A), and at some point there will be a single print from B or C.
 - This means A is never written to, and it's bottom 3 bits are removed at each iteration.